On the limits of agency in agent-based models: Introduction

-Historically, the widespread adoption of ABMs has been hindered by the high computational costs associated with their simulation and calibration processes \cite{bonabeauAgentbasedModelingMethods2002a}.
-Recent advancements in deep learning have addressed some of the computational challenges associated with ABMs, enabling the simulation of complex dynamics over millions of agents using vectorized operations \cite{chopraDifferentiableAgentbasedEpidemiology2023c, richmondFLAMEGPUFramework2023} and the calibration of models to heterogeneous data sources using differentiable programming~\cite{andelfingerDifferentiableAgentBasedSimulation2023, chopraDifferentiableAgentbasedEpidemiology2023c, montiLearningAgentbasedModels2023b, quera-bofarullBayesianCalibrationDifferentiable2023, tejero-cantero2020sbi, dyerBlackboxBayesianInference2024}.
-In such differentiable ABMs, deep neural networks also help specify complex environment dynamics~\cite{mordvintsev2020growing}, and autograd helps perform sensitivity analysis --- which evaluates how variations in model inputs affect outputs --- in zero-shot \cite{10.5555/3545946.3598853}.
-As a result, it is now feasible to simulate, calibrate, and analyze ABMs with millions of agents using commodity hardware.
-An important remaining limitation, however, is the lack of expressiveness and adaptability of the agents within ABMs.
+However, the practical application of ABMs has been hindered by two major challenges.
+First, the high computational costs associated with simulating and calibrating large-scale models have limited their widespread adoption ~\cite{bonabeauAgentbasedModelingMethods2002a}.
+Recent advancements in deep learning have addressed some of these challenges, enabling the simulation of complex dynamics over millions of agents using vectorized operations \cite{chopraDifferentiableAgentbasedEpidemiology2023c, richmondFLAMEGPUFramework2023} and the calibration of models to heterogeneous data sources using differentiable programming~\cite{andelfingerDifferentiableAgentBasedSimulation2023, chopraDifferentiableAgentbasedEpidemiology2023c, montiLearningAgentbasedModels2023b, quera-bofarullBayesianCalibrationDifferentiable2023, tejero-cantero2020sbi, dyerBlackboxBayesianInference2024}.
+In such differentiable ABMs, deep neural networks also help specify complex environment dynamics~\cite{mordvintsev2020growing}, and autograd facilitates sensitivity analysis in zero-shot \cite{10.5555/3545946.3598853}.
+Hence, it is now feasible to simulate, calibrate, and analyze ABMs with millions of agents using commodity hardware.
+Second, and perhaps more critical, is the lack of expressiveness in ABM agents.
+Many ABMs rely on simplistic, rule-based agent behaviors that fail to capture the nuanced, adaptive decision-making of real-world individuals.